top of page

 Shared items such as condiments, spices, kitchen towel, etc. can be stored in a communal space.

 If you are having a party, share the cost of entertaining and each housemate can contribute towards the purchase of food and drink.
-Our Party Planning Checklist in Member Resources will help you step-by-step plan an event and keep track of costs and responsibilities.
+Our Party Planning Checklist in our Student Bundles will help you step-by-step plan an event and keep track of costs and responsibilities.

 7. Sharing Bills and Paying Rent Promptly